fanitaadamova/My-personal-React-Project-Softuni/README.md

 ### Home page
 Public page for all users.
-Showes baner - prodycts by category.
+Showes baner - products by category.
 Showes latest 3 created ads.
 There is a button with link to Catalog page with all ads.